-Diabetes Intensive Training Program (Minnesota)
+Diabetes Intensive Training Course (Minnesota)

-At the completion of the course, program participants will:
+At the completion of the course, participants:

 - Demonstrate understanding of diabetes prevention, diagnosis, treatment, management and comorbidities

-The Mayo Clinic campus in Rochester, Minn., comprises an extensive outpatient complex, Saint Marys Hospital and Rochester Methodist Hospital, and substantial research and education facilities.
+Mayo Clinic's campus in Rochester, Minnesota, includes an extensive outpatient complex, Mayo Clinic Hospital — Rochester, and substantial research and education facilities.

-This Mayo site is among the largest, most advanced medical centers in the world.
+This Mayo Clinic site is among the largest, most advanced medical centers in the world.